Documents Required to Sell a Snowmobile in Oregon

 Selling a snowmobile through a private party transaction in Oregon requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-- Release of liability — Notify the Oregon DMV that you have sold the snowmobile to protect yourself from future liability.
+- Release of liability — notifies the Oregon DMV you have transferred ownership

 Oregon title transfer notes